oscar-bender-stone/honors-thesis/source/foundations.typ

 theory @church_simple_types, which is the basis today for most proof assistants.
 For additional context, please consult @laan_type_history.

+We first review Church's revised untyped lambda calculus.

+#definition(
+  [
+    - A *variable* $x_w$ is a term, indexed by each word $w$.
+    - For a term $tau$, $lambda x. tau$ is a term.
+    - Given terms $tau, sigma$, $tau(sigma)$ is a term.
+  ],
+)

+== System T

-The simply typed lambda calculus on its own is too weak for proofs on computability.
+Now, the untyped lambda calculus has non-terminating functions and is therefore not suitable for proofs on decidability.
+On the other hand, the simply typed lambda calculus on its own is too weak for proofs on computability.
 The solution is to augment this with induction, via Kurt Gödel's System T @goedel_system_t.
-We closely follow the presentation from
+We closely follow the presentation from @girard_proofs_and_types.
-@girard_proofs_and_types.
 This theory consists of three key parts:

 - *Types:* @system_t_types.